sanjsingh07/Domi-chain/docs/src/implemented-proposals/durable-tx-nonces.md

 issued.
 This instruction takes one parameter, the `Pubkey` of the account's [authority](../offline-signing/durable-nonce.md#nonce-authority).
-Nonce accounts must be [rent-exempt](rent.md#two-tiered-rent-regime) to meet the data-persistence requirements of the feature, and as such, require that sufficient lamports be deposited before they can be initialized.
+Nonce accounts must be [rent-exempt](rent.md#two-tiered-rent-regime) to meet the data-persistence requirements of the feature, and as such, require that sufficient tock be deposited before they can be initialized.
 Upon successful initialization, the cluster's most recent blockhash is stored along with specified nonce authority `Pubkey`.